goify/gopherjson/README.md

 `gopherjson` is a powerful and flexible Go package that provides advanced serialization and deserialization capabilities for working with JSON data.

+## Features

+- Serialize custom types: Convert custom types into their serializable form for JSON representation.
+- Deserialize custom types: Convert serialized JSON values back into their original custom types.
+- Support for `CustomDate`: Serialize and deserialize `time.Time` values with custom date format.
+- Support for `CustomRegex`: Serialize and deserialize regular expressions.
+- Support for `CustomFunction`: Serialize and deserialize functions.

 ## Support

 GopherJSON is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support.